-Driver assistance systems have to assist the driver of a vehicle in his actions.
-For this purpose the generated behavior-advice or action is determined by the actual task, safety- and comfort-considerations.
-Those constraints combined with the information about the environment build the basis of the behavior planning part of the driver assistance system.
-The information about the environment is obtained from sensor data, knowledge and integration over time, as shown in [7, 5].
+DRIVER ASSISTANCE SYSTEMS have to support the driver of a vehicle in his actions.
+For this purpose, the generated behavior-advice or action is determined by the actual task, safety- and comfort-considerations.
+Those constraints combined with information about the environment build the basis of the behavior planning of a driver assistance system.
+The information about the environment is obtained from sensor data, knowledge, and integration over time, as shown in [1], [2].